LtHummus/AuthThingie/README.md

 `auth_site_url` should be the public URL of the authentication site.
 Note you will also have to add the proper domains to your `play.filters.hosts` section of the config file.
 You should add all hostnames that this site can potentially be reached from (both inside your docker network and outside).
 Alternatively, you can add `play.filters.disabled += play.filters.hosts.AllowedHostsFilter` to the config file to disable the hosts filter completely.
 You will need to set your domain for the `play.http.session.domain` entry.

 When logging in is needed, the user will automatically be redirected to a login page.
 Once logged in, the user will be redirected back to where they were going (if they have permission).
 Additionally, credentials can be passed in using basic-auth (via the `Authorization` header).
 This is useful if you have an app that interacts with a service behind your authentication but can't handle the redirects properly.

+### Upgrading from 0.0.x series

+In AuthThingie 0.1.0, I changed the config file format a bit.
+For now, things are backwards compatible (though you'll get warnings in the logs and in the admin control panel if you are using the old format...that might be why you're here).
+Anyway, I removed a bunch of stuff you don't need to worry about anymore (basically anything under the `play` key explicitly except for the secret key).
+Everything else moved under the `auththingie` key (and `auth_site_url` was changed to have a more consistent name).
+The above example file should be a reasonable guide in how to configure things (the formats of users and rules haven't changed, just the config key).

 ## TOTP